Collet Barker: Recognitions

 Mount Barker was named for him by Captain Sturt, who erroneously thought it was Mount Lofty, and the eponymous town is named for the mountain.

+Barker Inlet near Port Adelaide is also named for him which he sited from the Mount Lofty Ranges and explored the inlet between the 17 and 21 April 1831.

+Later travelling southwards he discovered a clear stream which he named Sturt River.

-The town of Mount Barker, Western Australia and the electoral division of Division of Barker in south-eastern South Australia are also named for him.
+In 1903 the Australian electoral division of Division of Barker in South Australia was named after him.

 Personal life

 Barker never married.
 His nearest relations were Collet Dobson Collet, nephew; Clara Collet, great niece; Edward Dobson, New Zealand engineer, nephew; and great nephews, Sir Arthur Dudley Dobson, New Zealand survey engineer, and George Dobson, New Zealand surveyor, who was murdered in 1866 by the Burgess gang.